 Back when I wrote a blog ten years ago, this recipe was one of the most popular posts.
-In fact, this post was not part of my original publication plan for the summer, but I have had so many former readers text or email me desperately searching for the recipe, that I decided to share it here so that we can all just settle down a little bit and make some corn for goodness' sake.
+In fact, this post was not part of my original publication plan for the summer, but I have had so many former readers text or email me desperately searching for the recipe, that I decided to share it here so that we can all just settle down a little bit and make some corn for goodness sake.

 The name merits an explanation.

-Grilled corn is slathered with a chili lime sauce and topped with salty cheese and grated lime zest.
-I'm not sure who first called it Crack Corn, but it one hundred percent a nod to this corn's addictive qualities.
+In this recipe, grilled corn is slathered with a chili lime sauce and topped with salty cheese and grated lime zest.
+I’m not sure who first called it Crack Corn, but it one hundred percent a nod to this corn’s addictive qualities.

 One thing I have learned recently is a new way to cook corn.
 We all know that grilled corn is delicious, but what about when you don’t have a grill, or you simply don’t want to fire up the grill?
 You’re going to love this.
 Preheat the oven to 350 degrees, do NOTHING to the corn (leave the silks on, leave it in the husk), and put it in the oven for 30 minutes.
 It comes out tender and tasty, and it is so simple!